simoncthompson/simoncthompson-com/README.md

-Personal blog of Simon Thompson (me), built in Jekyll.
+The personal blog of Simon Thompson (me), built as a static site in Jekyll.
 Currently live at simoncthompson.netlify.app.